kuku9-net/namachi/content/en/ni.md

 Furthermore, for the apple farmer, there is an infinite variety of color richness depending on the level of proficiency.
 I believe that human beings cannot acquire concepts that leave reality behind, and that the imagination of a single human being is far poorer than reality.
 </span> which means that, on the contrary, “not being passively open” means "not being able to accept reality."
+It includes sticking to vested concepts and pretending to understand what one doesn't understand.
 You cannot recognize a reality that you do not accept because you do not have the concept to interpret it.
 So you cannot expand the possibilities with the intention of “passively opening” them.
 As a result of being “actively open,” you are “passively open.”